ryeash/doctor/README.md

 ### @Async

-The @Async annotation can be used to perform certain actions on a background threads.
+The @Async annotation can be used to perform certain actions in a background thread.

 ```java
 @Singleton